-There are many types of this herb, but the most popular are American ginseng (Panax quinquefolius) and Asian ginseng (Panax ginseng).
+There are many varieties of this herb, but the most popular are American ginseng (Panax quinquefolius) and Asian ginseng (Panax ginseng).

 American and Asian ginseng vary in their concentration of active compounds and effects on the body.
-It is believed that American ginseng works as a relaxing agent, whereas the Asian variety has an invigorating effect (1, 2).
+According to some older research, it is believed that American ginseng works as a relaxing agent, whereas the Asian variety has an invigorating effect (

 The results are promising in humans, as well.